bbl-brainbehaviorlab/MPAL/README.md

 2. Enter `python3 app.py` to run the application.

 ## To cite this
 Lo, C., Chu, S., Penney, T., & Schirmer, A. (2021).
-3D Hand-Motion Tracking and Bottom-Up Classification Sheds Light on the Physical Properties of Gentle Stroking.
-Neuroscience, 464, 90-104. https://doi.org/10.1016/j.neuroscience.2020.09.037
+3D Hand-Motion Tracking and Bottom-Up Classification Sheds Light on the Physical Properties of Gentle Stroking. *Neuroscience*, *464*, 90-104. https://doi.org/10.1016/j.neuroscience.2020.09.037